open/close all folders

 - In the first game, Sora takes the pose in Hollow Bastion when Riku possessed by Ansem (or should we say, Xehanort's Heartless) reveals to him that Kairi's heart had been inside of him the entire time.
 He's briefly incapacitated by the revelation, as well as Kairi's heart resonating within him, prompting Rikunort to attempt a deathblow (so that he can release Kairi's heart and complete the Final Keyhole), but Kairi's voice rouses Sora to action, giving him the strength to fight back.
 Cue boss battle.

-- In Mega Man, Dr. Wily does this every time his most powerful war machine is destroyed.
+- In the classic Mega Man series, Dr. Wily does this every time his most powerful war machine is destroyed.
 In the first game he seems sincere about it, but after that he usually does it to distract Mega Man so he can make his escape.

 - Whoever loses the match in Street Fighter III strikes this pose in the post-match win quote screen.